Donation Multiplying Program Transforms Life for Ethiopian Mom

 Multiplying her Success

-“Now I can feed my children three times a day,” she says proudly, “and sometimes they may also have snacks after school.”
+“Now I can feed my children three times a day,” she says proudly, “and sometimes they also have snacks after school.”

-Growing Self-Worth and Hope
+Gaining Self-Worth and Hope